 Infections within the vagina are easily passed to the cervix.
 Then the tissue of the cervix can become inflamed and form an open sore.
 One early sign of this is a pus-like vaginal discharge.

-The symptoms of cervicitis may look like other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of cervicitis may look like other conditions or health problems.
+Always see your healthcare provider for a diagnosis.

 How is cervicitis diagnosed?

-Along with a complete medical history and physical and pelvic exam, you may also be tested for chlamydia, gonorrhea, herpes, bacterial vaginosis, and trichomoniasis.
-Your health care provider will also do a vaginal exam to see if you have pelvic inflammatory disease.
+Along with a complete medical history and physical and pelvic exam, you may also be tested for chlamydia, gonorrhea, herpes, bacterial vaginosis, and trichimoniasis.
+Your healthcare provider will also do a vaginal exam to see if you have pelvic inflammatory disease.